theochem/cuGBasis/README.md

 [![GitHub contributors](https://img.shields.io/github/contributors/theochem/cugbasis.svg)](https://github.com/theochem/cugbasis/graphs/contributors)

 ## About
-CuGBasis is a free, and open-source C++/CUDA and Python library for computing various quantities efficiently using NVIDIA GPU's in quantum chemistry.
+CuGBasis is a free, and open-source C++/CUDA and Python library for computing efficient computation of scalar, vector, and matrix quantities using NVIDIA GPU's in quantum chemistry.
 It is highly-optimized and vectorized, making it useful for cases where efficiency matters.
+More importantly, cuGBasis can compute the molecular orbitals, electron density (and its derivatives), electrostatic potentials and many other types of quantum chemistry descriptors.

 CuGBasis can read various wave-function formats (wfn, wfx, molden and fchk) using IOData and supports up-to g-type orbitals.
 Please see the website for more information.